K12

 Frequently Asked Questions

-ICD-10-CM code K12 represents "Stomatitis and related lesions".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code K12 represents “Stomatitis and related lesions”.
+It is classified under Chapter 11: Diseases of the Digestive System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is K12 a billable code?